-These exercises may be complemented by other forms of treatment such as massage, anti-inflammatories, heel raises and insoles.
+These exercises may be complemented by other forms of treatment, such as shockwave therapy, anti-inflammatories, heel raises and insoles.

-Strengthening exercises should be progressively difficult and while some pain during the exercise protocol is acceptable, this pain should subside within 24 hours.
+Strengthening exercises should be progressively difficult, and while some pain during the exercise protocol is acceptable, this pain should subside within 24 hours.

 As the tendon becomes stronger between weeks 6-12, you should be able to increase your general activity levels without fluctuations in Achilles Tendon pain.

 It is very important to work closely with a Physical therapist and not stop your rehabilitation early because you have reduced pain levels.
 Insertional Achilles Tendonitis causes a change in the structure of the tendon and if it is not fully rehabilitated, then the symptoms are likely to return.